 Proper placement for an LMA (Emergency Insertion Technique) 1.
 Place patient in neutral (sniffing position if no cervical spine injury suspected) and pull down on the mandible to open the mouth.
 Insert the LMA into the oral cavity and hold it against the hard palate.
-This 1 also may be performed from the foot of the bed.
-2. Press the LMA tube firmly against the hard palate by placing a lubricated finger or thumb just inside the mouth under the tube (1). (see figure) Guide the LMA around the curvature of the posterior pharynx and into the hypopharynx until the characteristic resistance is felt as the tip touches the upper esophageal sphincter. (do not place finger into mouth as shown in this figure.
-Maintaining firm pressure push tube inwards (2) aiming in a cephalad direction so that it slides between the finger and palate until resistance is felt 3.
-Inflate the cuff.
-This will cause the LMA to advance out of the oropharynx by
+This also may be performed from the foot of the bed 2.
+Press the LMA tube firmly against the hard palate by placing a lubricated finger or thumb just inside the mouth under the tube (1). (see figure) Guide the LMA around the curvature of the posterior pharynx and into the hypopharynx until the characteristic resistance is felt as the tip touches the upper esophageal sphincter. (do not place finger into mouth as shown in this figure.
+Maintaining firm pressure push tube inwards (2) aiming in a cephalad direction so that it slides between the finger and palate until resistance is felt.
+3. Inflate the cuff.

-Inflate the cuff.
 This will cause the LMA to advance out of the oropharynx by 1-2 cm.
 Apply gentle positive pressure ventilation and listen for breath sounds.
 If successful place bite block.